n4itr0-07/Learning-JS/README.md

 There is nothing specific required to follow along with this repository.
 You can use any code editor or IDE that you are comfortable with.

-**License:**

-This repository is currently not licensed under any specific license.

-**Feel free to:**

-* Look around and see how I approach learning JavaScript.
-* Ask questions if you find anything interesting or have any suggestions.

 **I hope this repository helps you in your own JavaScript learning journey!**

 ---